Perfectly Decadent Chocolate Sourdough Bread

 I am a huge chocolate fan.
 This einkorn brownie recipe was one of the very first on the blog, and since I recently made frosted sourdough brownies (divine) I thought it was time we needed a chocolate sourdough bread recipe, right?

 Adapted from my basic sourdough bread recipe, this chocolate sourdough bread is a new household favorite.
-My personal favorite way to eat it is toasted with a generous slab of butter or homemade strawberry jam.
+My personal favorite way to eat it is toasted with a generous slab of butter and honey, or homemade strawberry jam.

 Why You’ll Love This Recipe